Jude (film): Plot

-In the Victorian period, Jude Fawley is a bright young lower-class man who dreams of a university education.
+In the Victorian period, Jude Fawley is a bright young working-class man who dreams of a university education.
 Circumstances conspire against him, and he is forced into a job as a stonemason and an unhappy marriage to a country girl, Arabella.
 He remains true to his dream and, months later, after his wife's sudden departure, he heads for the city.
 He thinks education is available for any man who is willing to work hard.
 However, he is rejected by the university based primarily on his lower-class status.
 During this period, he encounters his cousin, Sue Bridehead, who is beautiful and intelligent, and shares his disdain for convention.
 Whilst Jude is enraptured by Sue, and vice versa, she marries Jude's former school teacher, Phillotson, after Jude tells her he is married to Arabella.

 The marriage of Sue and Phillotson is not a success, as she refuses to give herself sexually or romantically to her husband.
 She leaves Phillotson to join Jude in what turns out to be a rough life, moving from place to place as Jude picks up occasional work as a stonemason.
 Jude learns that Arabella bore a son, whom she named Jude ("Juey") soon after she left Jude.
 The boy comes to live with his father Jude, and Sue.
 Sue gives birth to two children.
 Agnostic and independent, she refuses to legalise their arrangement by marriage.

 Sue and Jude are forbidden a permanent rental lodging because their living arrangement without marriage is considered scandalous.
 Sue tells Juey that the family cannot stay long at their present lodging because there are too many of them.
 The next day Sue and Jude return to their lodging to find that Juey has killed his half-siblings and committed suicide, hanging himself.
 His suicide note says the reason: "Becos we were to menny."

 Each of the couple falls into a deep depression after the deaths of their children.
 Turning to the religion she previously rejected, Sue comes to believe that God has judged and punished the couple for not having married.
 She decides to return to Phillotson, although she finds him sexually repugnant, as he is her true husband in the eyes of God.

 A year after the death of their children, Jude and Sue happen to meet when separately visiting the tombstones of their children.
 They both look worse for wear.
 Jude demands that Sue tell him whether she still loves him, to which she replies, "You've always known".
 After a passionate kiss, she walks away from Jude to return to Phillotson.

 As Sue walks away, Jude shouts to her, "We are man and wife, if ever two people were on this earth!"